mubanjs/muban-hooks/README.md

 ## Writing Story tests

-Use the `render` function to render a Story component in the DOM, and use the "testing-library" query, event and assert functions to test if your Story works as intended.
+Use the `render` function to render a Story component in the DOM, and use the "@muban/testing-library" query, event and assert functions to test if your Story works as intended.

 Add `import '@testing-library/jest-dom';` to the top of your file to augment Jest with additional matchers for DOM elements.